andrew/ultimate-awesome/README.md

 - [NLP-Guide](https://github.com/mikeroyal/NLP-Guide) - Natural Language Processing (NLP).
 Covering topics such as Tokenization, Part Of Speech tagging (POS), Machine translation, Named Entity Recognition (NER), Classification, and Sentiment analysis. .
 - [awesome-bitvm](https://github.com/Rsync25/awesome-bitvm) - A curated list of resources around  BitVM.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
-- [awesome-embodied-world-model](https://github.com/tsinghua-fib-lab/awesome-embodied-world-model) - Awesome paper list and repos of the paper "A comprehensive survey of embodied world models".
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-object-shadow-generation](https://github.com/bcmi/awesome-object-shadow-generation) - A curated list of papers, code, and resources pertaining to object shadow generation.